 The CTA Holiday Train is a holiday tradition unique to Chicago.
 As the train pulls into each station, Santa waves to riders from his sleigh on an open-air flatcar carrying his reindeer and decorated holiday trees.
 Each car of the train is wrapped with holiday and seasonal images.
 Thousands of twinkling lights outline the shape of the train and windows, with even more lights running across the tops of the cars.
 (The video above is from one of my favorite Chicago photo spots.)

-When: The CTA Holiday Train will start running on Friday after Thanksgiving.
-See transitchicago.com/holidayfleet for full details on times and routes.
+When: The CTA Holiday Train and Bus will be running on Thanksgiving weekend.
+See transitchicago.com/holidayfleet for full details on dates, times and routes.

 Cost: Regular CTA fare.
 See transitchicago.com for prices.